Power of We Project

 Thanks to Our Sponsors

-CHI is extremely grateful to our sponsors: Rising FoundationRob and Melani Walton Foundation, and Medicine of the Souland Muse as well as our partners, Miraglo Foundation and Institute of Noetic Sciencesfor helping make this delegation and cross-cultural research in collective consciousness possible.
+CHI is extremely grateful to our sponsors: The Rising FoundationRob and Melani Walton Foundation, Medicine of the Souland Muse as well as our partners, Miraglo Foundation and Institute of Noetic Sciencesfor helping make this delegation and cross-cultural research in collective consciousness possible.
 We look forward to expanding this program of research and will keep you updated on our progress!

 Share This